AnnaMag/Line-simplification/README.md

 For demonstration, I used the data on Metro GIS positions in LA extracted using its open API (http://developer.metro.net/).
 The calculations assume a planar surface (relatively small spatial coverage of points) and no transformation of coordinates for the geo data was done (yet).

 ## Usage and notes
-Coded in Python3 (otherwise bit to be modified: shapely and functools) Run as
+Coded in Python3.
+For Python2 adjust the parts calling shapely and functools.

+Run as
 ```
 python run_line_simplification.py